JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 </div>

-Note that SAM conversions only work for interfaces, not for abstract classes, even if those also have just a single abstract method.
+> SAM conversions only work for interfaces, not for abstract classes, even if those also have just a single abstract method.
+{:.note}

 ## Using JNI with Kotlin